Tag Archives: personal-growth

 If you are someone who’s highly proactive, readily takes initiative and drives hard for decisive results then you’re generally a more open person with resilience for everything in life.
 At heart you’re good at nursing your curiosity and love to explore your world kinetically.

 I had learned from people around me only by staying curious, listening more to understand more and avoided jumping to quick judgments.
-This hasn’t been easy at all.
+This though hasn’t been easy at all.

 At first it was like hanging out my shingle with practically not much to hold on to.
 It was more like a work-in-progress, learning, changing while consistently combating the fear of failure.
 Lucky for me I sailed into the sunset gracefully-happy and thankful.